soup-bowl/opensimulator-docker/README.md

 # Usage

-Versions 0.9.3.0 and above use .NET, and due to a bug under investigation (see #9) the image uses `screen` to prevent the session from ending unexpectedly.
+Versions 0.9.3.0 and above use .NET, and due to a bug under investigation ([see #9][I9]) the image uses `screen` to prevent the session from ending unexpectedly.
 Versions 0.9.2.2 and below use Mono.
 Please see Limitations for more information.

 ```bash
 docker run -it -d --name opensim -p 9000:9000 -p 9000:9000/udp soupbowl/opensimulator:latest